 The problem with PPC advertising is that it’s quick and easy to set up a campaign but tricky to get right.
 In fact, the smallest mistakes can end up costing your practice thousands of dollars in wasted clicks.

-While mastering PPC advertising takes time, avoiding the most common errors can help save your practice money right away—not to mention attract more patients.
+While mastering medical PPC advertising takes time, avoiding the most common errors can help save your practice money right away—not to mention attract more patients.

 Here are four common mistakes to avoid.